zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 are organized based on their common characteristics and on what new symbols they add to the configuration menus.
 For example:

-* The Kconfig file at the root directory contains the general configuration options like :option:`ARCH` and :option:`KERNEL VERSION`.
+* The Kconfig file at the root directory contains the general configuration options like :option:`CONFIG_ARCH` and ``CONFIG_KERNEL VERSION``.
 These symbols are defined for and apply to the entire build system.

 * The Kconfig file at the :file:`kernel` directory contains the general configuration related to the micro- and the nanokernel.